Gait Plates for Kids – Improve Your Child’s Foot Posture and Walking Gait

 My Final Thoughts

-I have noticed that many medical professionals tend to describe children’s foot problems as “normal variants” or “growing pains”.
-I strongly suggest that you get a second opinion when you are told that there is noting that you can do but wait for your child’s condition to resolve on its own.
-As with every other field, there are some medical professionals that are more experienced or might have different approaches than others.
+I strongly suggest that you get a second opinion when you are told that there is nothing that you can do but wait for your child’s condition to resolve on its own.
+As with every other field, there are some medical professionals who are more experienced or might have different approaches than others.